vjuntura/DS2020/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+You will need to have following software installed.

 ```
 docker